 1967 – 1972

-The key change in the logo is related to updating the color palette.
+The key change to the logo is the updated color palette.
 Now they were green letters on a yellow background.
 Bright colors attracted more attention, highlighting the brand in a fairly competitive market.

 The writing style has also become more modern.
 The lines in the letters have become more elegant.
 All letters except the initial are in lower case.